 The Is-ness of the Divine Cosmos wants to be understood; it burbles up through the dreams and intuitions of evolved minds everywhere.
 Labels and “religion” matter not.
 Witches can proudly continue those contributions within our own Great Work of Magick, and with our own preferred metaphors, tools and rituals.
 We can further refine the application of this philosophy into a healthy magickal and spiritual practice for our modern world.

-Stay tuned for more articles in this series exploring Hermetic Philosophy (here), the history of how they found their way from ancient Egypt into modern occultism, and the relevance to Modern Witchcraft practices today!
+Continue reading the next article in this series exploring Hermetic Philosophy, the history of how they found their way from ancient Egypt into modern occultism, and the relevance to Modern Witchcraft practices today!

 References for this Series: